 Below are key financial statements that are essential for construction businesses to track progress and make informed decisions:

-The Balance Sheet in construction accounting reflects assets, liabilities, and unique items like retentions, advances, and construction equipment.
-This statement is crucial for understanding the financial position of a construction company, including project-specific financing.
+5. Balance sheet โ The Balance Sheet shows tangible assets, liabilities, and construction-specific items like retentions, advances, and equipment.
+It is essential for understanding the overall financial position of a construction company.

 These financial statements in construction project accounting are not only vital for tracking financial health but also crucial for informed strategic decisions, enabling construction companies to stay on top of their financial performance and achieve sustainable growth.